MLX Studio for macOS

 Pick a model

-Search and download any MLX model from HuggingFace directly in the app — or point it at models you already have.
-We publish optimized models at huggingface.co/dealignai.
+Search and download any MLX model from HuggingFace directly in the app, or use models you already have.
+We publish optimized models at huggingface.co/JANGQ-AI.

 Start chatting